 Signs and symptoms of rhabdomyosarcoma

 The symptoms of RMS depend largely on where the tumor is:

 - When the tumor is in the trunk, limbs, or groin (including the testicles), the first sign is usually a mass or swelling.
-Most often it doesn't cause any pain or other problems, but it may in some cases.
+Sometimes it can cause pain, redness, or other problems.

 - Tumors in the ear or nasal sinuses can cause an earache, headache, or sinus congestion.

-- Tumors in the bladder or prostate may lead to blood in the urine, while a tumor in the vagina may lead to vaginal bleeding.
-Any of these tumors may grow big enough to make it hard or painful to urinate or have bowel movements.
+- Tumors in the bladder or prostate can lead to blood in the urine, while a tumor in the vagina can cause vaginal bleeding.
+Any of these tumors might grow big enough to make it hard or painful to urinate or have bowel movements.

 - Tumors in the abdomen or pelvis can cause vomiting, abdominal pain, or constipation.

 - RMS rarely develops in the bile ducts (small tubes leading from the liver to the intestines), but when it does it can cause yellowing of the eyes or skin.